caroline-cl/Rijksmuseum-Artwork-Recognition-TransferLearning/README.md

 #### Training Model file:
 Directory:Google Drive:ML_FP_2022/image_classification/ML_fp_type_v2.ipynb

-So just run the 'ML_fp_type_v2.ipynb' file and the models are saved in ML_FP_2022/models/type
+Run the 'ML_fp_type_v2.ipynb' file and the models are saved in ML_FP_2022/models/type

 ### Material classification
 Classify the material of artworks according to images of artworks.